Frequently Asked Questions

 Diploma distribution dates and information will be sent to your PNW email address.
 (NOTE: Graduates will have access to their PNW email address for one year following the semester in which they earn their degree.)
 Look for this email based on the semester you completed your degree requirements.

-• Spring graduates – at the end of the third week of May
+- Spring graduates – at the end of the fourth week of May

-• Summer graduates – at the end of the third week of August
+- Summer graduates – at the end of the fourth week of August

-• Fall graduates – at end of the fourth week of January
+- Fall graduates – at the end of the fourth week of January

 When available after the end of each semester, diplomas may be picked up at the Registrar’s Office of your home campus – Hammond in Lawshe Hall, Room 130 or Westville in Schwarz Hall, Room 120.